-PWR Up On External Modem Act [Disabled]
+PWR Up On external Modem Act [Disabled]

-This setting powers up the computer whenever the external modem receives a call while the computer is in Soft-off mode.
+This allows either settings of [Enabled] or [Disabled] for powering up the computer when the external modem receives a call while the computer is in Soft-off mode.
 NOTE: The computer cannot receive or transmit data until the computer and applications are fully running.
 Thus connection cannot be made on the first try.
 Turning an external modem off and then back on while the computer is off causes an initialization string that will also cause the system to power on.
 Configuration options: [Disabled] [Enabled]

-Wake On LAN or PCI Modem [Disabled]
+Wake On LAN or PCI Modem card [Disabled]

-Wake-On-LAN/PCI Modem allows your computer to be booted from another computer via a network by sending a wake-up frame or signal.
+Wake-On-LAN or a PCI modem card allows your computer to be booted from another computer via a network by sending a wake-up frame or signal.
 Configuration options: [Disabled] [Enabled]

-IMPORTANT: This feature requires an optional network interface card with Wake-On-LAN and an ATX power supply with at least 720mA +5V standby power.
+IMPORTANT: This feature requires an optional network interface with Wake-On-LAN and an ATX power supply with at least 720mA +5V standby power.